 ECE Undergraduate Scholarships

-A list of our endowed and recently awarded scholarships along with information on the history, intent, and inspiration behind their creation can be found here.
-Scholarship recipients are encouraged to review this information to learn more about their scholarships and/or scholarship donors.
+A list of our endowed and recently awarded scholarships along with information on the history, intent, and inspiration behind their creation is available.

-To be eligible for scholarships from the School of Electrical and Computer Engineering you must: 1) complete the ECE Scholarship Application, 2) be a Purdue West Lafayette student in ECE or a First Year Engineering student who has indicated your intent to enter ECE and will have completed all FYE requirements by the end of the Spring 2015 semester, 3) be in Good Academic Standing (not on academic probation), 4) be enrolled in classes for the Fall 2015 and/or Spring 2016 semester.
+To be eligible for scholarships from the School of Electrical and Computer Engineering you must: 1) complete the ECE Scholarship Application, 2) be a Purdue West Lafayette student in ECE or a First Year Engineering student who has indicated your intent to enter ECE and will have completed all FYE requirements by the end of the Spring 2015 semester, 3) be enrolled in classes for the Fall 2015 and/or Spring 2016 semester.

-Students currently in First Year Engineering who plan to complete all FYE requirements during the Spring semester and join the School of Electrical and Computer Engineering in the Summer/Fall semester will have their own deadline for submission of the application and will receive an email by the end of March with additional information on applying.
+Students currently in First Year Engineering who plan to complete all FYE requirements during the Spring semester and join the School of Electrical and Computer Engineering in the Summer/Fall semester will have their own deadline for submission of the application and will receive an email by mid to late March with additional information on applying.
+FYE students must be sure to complete the Transition to Major survey by the initial deadline set by FYE and indicate ECE as their primary selection during this process in order to be eligible.

-ECE scholarship notifications and award letters are typically sent out by July 1st.
+ECE scholarship notifications and award letters are typically sent out to recipients by July 1st.

 ECE Scholarship Recipients